carbon-design-system/carbon-labs/docs/support-for-carbon-v10.md

 immediate need of being able to use v11 things like `Slug` but each path ultimately results in additional tech debt to be paid off later.

-## Use assets from a CDN in a v10 application
+## Use assets from IBM's Akamai CDN (hosted by IBM corporate webmaster team) in a v10 application

 This approach will be documented in more depth soon.